Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Computable translation-like actions by

-In this subsection we prove \thmref{maintheorem} for groups with two or more ends.
-For this we will show that a finitely generated group with two or more ends has a subgroup isomorphic to $\Z$ with decidable subgroup membership problem.
-This will be obtained from the computability of the normal form associated to Stalling's structure theorem (see \propref{stallings-descomposicion-calculable} below).
+In this subsection we prove \Cref{thm:computable-translation-like-actions-with-decidable-orbit-problem} for groups with two or more ends.
+It follows from Stalling's structure therem on ends of groups that a group with two or more ends has a subgroup isomorphic to $\Z$.
+We will prove that, if the group has solvable word problem, then this subgroup has decidable membership problem.
+This will be obtained from normal forms associated to HNN extensions and amalgamated products.
+We now recall well known facts about these constructions, the reader is referred to \cite[Chapter IV]{lyndon_combinatorial_2001}.

-For the reader's convenience, we recall some facts about HNN extensions, amalgamated products, and normal forms.
-We refer the interester reader to \cite[Chapter IV]{lyndon_combinatorial_2001}.
-Let $H=\langle S_{H}|R_{H}\rangle$, $t$ a symbol not in $S_{H}$, and an isomorphism $\phi:A\to B$ between subgroups of $H$.
-The \textbf{HNN extension} relative to $H$ and $\phi$ is the group with presentation